I'm Trapped By My Mortgage - Is There A Way Out?

 Imprisoned by negative equity – Equity is the portion of your home that you own.
 Negative equity is when this portion falls below zero.
 The most common instance of negative equity is when house prices fluctuate.
 When this happens, your investment in the property can reduce in value, just like property’s value itself.
 Meanwhile the size of your mortgage loan does not, which means that theoretically you now have debt on top of any mortgage finance.
 A situation that can often leave you trapped in a high interest mortgage deal.

 Losing your job & becoming a mortgage prisoner – A form of income sits at the heart of any mortgage application.
 Loose that and you’ve got a good chance of becoming mortgage prisoners.
 Unless you have strong evidence that your income will be improving, then it can be very difficult to secure any form of mortgage finance.
-This is why the self-employed often find it hard to get mortgages and are far more liable to becoming mortgage prisoners.
+This is why the self-employed often find it hard to get mortgage and are far more liable to becoming mortgage prisoners.

-Mortgage prisoners because of age – Mortgages are lengthy loans, so someone’s age really does matter.
+Mortgage prisoners because of age – mortgages are lengthy loans, so someone’s age really does matter.
 If someone could take out a 30-year mortgage when they were 80, it’s likely it would never get repaid.
 Therefore, age can often be another reason for why you become a mortgage prisoner.

-Remortgaging in your later years can be tough.
+redoing house payments in your later years can be tough.
 In order to reduce the risks associated with old age, a lender will require you to opt for a shorter term.
 A move that can cause your monthly payments rise quite substantially.
 If age is barrier that’s keeping you imprisoned, then an interest only mortgage may be the way forward.

 Victims of tighter affordability criteria – In response to the financial crisis, in 2014 lenders adjusted their affordability criteria to make it harder to qualify for a mortgage.
 They made applications more stringent by judging applicants on their financial health opposed to just their household income.
 However, when they did so, they neglected to consider its effects on those currently with a mortgage.
-With the new criteria demanding homeowners to have more equity in their house, those who’d taken out high percentage mortgages in the early 2000s of 90%, maybe even 100%, found themselves mortgage prisoners due to a lack in equity.
+With the new criteria demanding homeowners to have more equity in their house, those who’d taken out high percentage mortgage in the early 2000s of 90%, maybe even 100%, found themselves mortgage prisoners due to a lack in equity.

-BONUS: Imprisoned to a mortgage due to the effects of COVID or BREXIT – How lenient lenders are with mortgages ultimately depends on the country’s economic situation, so as you can expect, BREXIT and COVID could have a significant impact on the success of mortgage applications.
-As these seismic events spread uncertainty it’s likely that lenders will adapt, being more frugal with their mortgages.
+BONUS: Imprisoned to a mortgage due to the effects of COVID or BREXIT – How lenient lenders are with mortgage ultimately depends on the country’s economic situation, so as you can expect, BREXIT and COVID could have a significant impact on the success of mortgage applications.
+As these seismic events spread uncertainty it’s likely that lenders will adapt, being more frugal with their mortgage.
 What’s more, unstable times mean that it’s more likely that potential borrowers suffer financial setbacks or a loss of equity in their home.
 All of which increases the chance of becoming mortgage prisoners.

 As of 2021, the Finical Conduct Authority (FCA) has published a revised set of rules around affordability checks, to offer help for mortgage prisoners.